estate planning in lakewood

 Lack of Liquidity

-Without enough cash or liquid assets, an estate may be forced to sell investments or property at unfavorable times, leading to losses or delays in distributing funds.
+Without enough cash or liquid assets, an estate may be forced to sell investments or property at unfavorable times, which may lead to losses or delays in distributing funds.

 Trust vs. Will: What’s the Difference?